mshossain110/LaravelDrive/README.md

+## Currently this application has smoe error for vuetify.
+When vuetify will release new versiton I will work again.

 ## LaravelDrive is a file storage system that allows store private file and share with users build wiht laravel and vue inspired by google drive.

 ## LaravelDrive is minimum requirement like google drive.